JavierLH/prog_learning/README.md

 2. Activate: In Windows, run: tutorial-env\Scripts\activate.bat
    In Unix o MacOS, run:
-  source tutorial-env/bin/activate or in your code editor install pithon extension and select help > show all commands > select interpreter
+  source tutorial-env/bin/activate or in your code editor install python extension and select help > show all commands > select interpreter
 ```